ephram2004/techcredit/secrets/README.md

 your script and call the function `SecretsLoader.get_token("[NAME OF TOKEN]", "[.env FILEPATH]")`.

 **NOTE**: the default filepath is already set to the location of the `.env` file.
-Only change it if you have rellocated your `.env` file.
+Only change it if you have relocated your `.env` file.